Kullamannen by UTMB® · North Shore

 Trail

-Back into the forest with less than half a dozen rolling hills.
-This is where you feel the race.
+Back into the forest with ~5 rolling hills.

 Miles 4.8 – 5.8: Back in the Woods